mesosphere/kudo-cassandra-operator/docs/resources.md

 KUDO Cassandra creates the TLS store credentials as a secret
 <instance-name>-tls-store-credentials.
 Those credentials are used as
 keystore/truststore credentials, when adding certificates to them.
-Which is done when SSL feature is enabled for KUDO Cassandra.
+This is done when KUDO Cassandra's SSL feature is enabled.

 ### Service

 KUDO Cassandra creates a headless service <instance-name>-svc (ClusterIP type).
-This service is used for internal access from inside the kubernetes cluster.
+This service is used for internal access from inside the Kubernetes cluster.

 ```
 $ kubectl get svc